Two is better than one: The U-spin-CP anomaly in charm: A flavorful Z' of the order 10 GeV?

 Next we study effects from kinetic mixing.
 If the $Z^\prime$ does not couple directly to electrons and muons as in BM III with $G=0$, one can still induce a small coupling $\varepsilon$ to $\mathcal{L}_\varepsilon$ from $Z^\prime-\gamma$ gauge-kinetic mixing

 which yields

-Note that this gauge-kinetic mixing is in general not technically natural and cannot be switched off at more than one scale.
-It is also related to the gauge-kinetic mixing between $Z'$ and hypercharge field before electroweak symmetry breaking and gives contributions to the $\rho$ parameter $\rho = M_W/(M_Z \cos \theta_W)$ at tree level:
+Note that gauge-kinetic mixing is in general not technically natural and cannot be switched off at more than one scale.
+It is also related to the gauge-kinetic mixing between the $Z'$ and the hypercharge field $B$ before electroweak symmetry breaking via $ \eta = \eta_{B-Z'} \cos \theta_W $.
+This implies $Z-Z'$ mass mixing generating a correction $\delta M_Z$ to the unmixed tree-level mass of the $Z$ boson, which affects the $\rho$ parameter $\rho^{-1} = (M_Z + \delta M_Z )\cos \theta_W /M_W $: